 Table of contents

-Know Your Welfare Rights
+Your Welfare Rights

-What are Welfare Rights (origin)
+What are Your Welfare Rights

 This established the legal proposition that citizens have a right against their government to subsistence.
 After the Second World War, welfare rights were included in international human rights treaties, most notably the 1948 Universal Declaration of Human Rights.
-Consequently, in domestic law your welfare rights were secured in the United Kingdom in 1969 other developed countries, including Ireland, Australia and the United States.
+Consequently, in domestic law your welfare rights were secured in the United Kingdom in 1969 and other developed countries, including Ireland, Australia and the United States.

-Housing – Your Welfare right is a Human Right
+Housing – Your Welfare Right is a Human Right

 Your welfare rights include the right to housing.
 Human rights are for all people, wherever they are.
 Housing is essential for human survival with dignity.
 Hence, the right to housing is clearly supported by international law.
 Indeed they are included in the very foundation of the international human rights system, the Universal Declaration of Human Rights.
-This Declaration, adopted by the United Nations in 1948, establishes an internationally recognised set of standards for all persons without qualification.
+This Declaration, adopted by the United Nations in 1948, established an internationally recognised set of standards for all persons without qualification.

 - Access to public housing (often called social housing) provided direct to you by government; and/or